-For public sector organisations, every pound lost through fraudulent activity, is a pound less that is spent on essential front line service delivery to residents.
-That is why proactive steps are taken to safeguard against fraud from external sources.
+For public sector organisations every pound lost through fraudulent activity is a pound that potentially could have been spent on essential front line service delivery.
+Protecting financial resources is essential and why proactive steps are required to safeguard against fraud from external sources.

-However, we must not neglect the very real risk that defrauding could come from within.
+Organisations must not neglect the very real risk that fraudulent acts may be perpetrated from within.

-Employers place great trust and confidence in their loyal workforces and can be blindsided by the signs that they could be breaching that confidence.
-The control framework for internal fraud needs to be as robust as that for external fraud.
+Employers place a great deal of trust and confidence in their workforces and can sometimes fail to recognise the signs that there could be a breach of that trust.
+The control framework for internal fraud risk management should be as robust as that in place for external fraud.